Why bother creating a Culture of Commitment?

 If something is important to us we will find a way, if it's not we will find an excuse.

 To motivate employees to care deeply about their safety and the safety of others we must enhance their belief that they:

 Are of value - leadership must demonstrate a genuine concern for the safety of their employees

 Can make a difference - leadership must provide the tools and training that empowers employees

 Belong to a community that is working toward a common goal - leadership must provide clearly define the behaviors that will help the company obtain it's goals and objectives.

 Have the freedom to choose how they behave

-BUILD TRUST: Ways to achieve this is by helping front-line leaders become effective safety coaches.
+BUILD TRUST: To build trust it is important that you help front-line leaders become effective safety coaches.
 Listening, effectively communicating and demonstrating a genuine concern for the well-being of their Team Members in a visible way are are the skills that will influence the attitudes of the employees and influence their behaviors.

 Click on Enroll the Enrollers to learn more.